unicode-org/message-format-wg/exploration/error-handling.md

 The following spec text is proposed:

-> In all cases, when encountering an error during formatting,
+> In all cases, when encountering an error,
-> a message formatter MUST provide some representation of the message,
-> or MUST provide an informative error or errors.
+> a message formatter MUST be able to signal an error or errors.
-> An implementation MAY provide both.
+> It MAY also provide the appropriate fallback representation of the _message_ defined
+> in this specification.

-This solution requires implementations to return _something_, but it leaves the decision to the implementation whether to:
+This solution requires implementations to be able to signal an error occurred, which can be accomplished in different ways.
+Ex:

-* return an error (or errors)
+* an API that throws or returns an Error object when encountering an error
-* return a representative message
-* return both
+* an API that includes a read/write `ErrorCode` argument
+* two APIs, a permissive one that always returns a best-effort formatted result and a stricter one that throws or returns an Error object when encountering an error
+* an API that always returns a best-effort formatted result and a global `boolean` values

 This does not give implementations full freedom to return _nothing_ or some other behavior.